urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 Depending on the estimator model, highly parallel processing on a **Graphics Processing Unit (GPU)** can provide significant **speed advantages** over processing on a **Central Processing Unit (CPU)** (e.g., when training deep neural networks in the area of **deep learning**).
 To take advantage of this speed benefit, the AI application must be suitable in terms of **parallelizability** of the estimator model used as well as **GPU support** through special driver layers, the so-called [Operating System Abstraction Layer (OSAL)](https://en.wikipedia.org/wiki/Operating_system_abstraction_layer) (<cite data-cite="Wiki_OSAL">Wikipedia: OSAL</cite>).

 Such GPUs are installed on powerful **3D graphics cards**.
-However, these must be explicitly qualified for the application for AI - not every game-suitable 3D graphics card from any manufacturer can be used.
+However, these must be explicitly qualified for the application for AI - not every game-suitable graphics card from any manufacturer can be used.
 The manufacturer **Nvidia** offers GPUs suitable for AI in its high-performance graphics cards with **CUDA architecture**.
 [CUDA](https://en.wikipedia.org/wiki/CUDA) stands for "Compute Unified Device Architecture" and is a **programming interface** (API) developed by Nvidia, with which program parts can be processed by the graphics processor (<cite data-cite="Wiki_CUDA">Wikipedia: CUDA</cite>).
-The GPU works significantly faster than the CPU, especially with highly parallelizable program sequences (high data parallelism).
-This speed advantage can be considerable despite currently available CPU technologies like **Multicore** and **Hyper-Threading** with Intel CPUs!
+A GPU with its several tens of thousands of threads can process highly parallelizable tasks that require only little data communication between the memory areas significantly more performantly than conventional CPUs.
+This speed advantage can be considerable despite currently available CPU technologies like **Multicore** with **Hyper-Threading** with Intel CPUs!

 Nvidia graphics cards with CUDA-supporting GPUs are ranked based on their **[compute capability](https://developer.nvidia.com/cuda-gpus)** (<cite data-cite="NVIDIA_CUDA_CAP_2022">NVIDIA: CUDA Compute Capability, 2022</cite>).